 PicoProlog is a minimal subset of Prolog, implemented by an interpreter written in Pascal.
 It is described in the book, An introduction to logic programming through Prolog, also available from this site.

-Code for the interpreter is avaiable on Bitbucket:
+Code for the interpreter is available on GitHub:

 together with a translator from the Pascal subset used by the interpreter into C. The interpreter source itself uses macros to overcome some of the drawbacks of Pascal for this kind of systems programming, and a simple macro processor – also written in Pascal – is provided also.

-You can fetch the interpreter code by cloning the Bitbucket repository with Mercurial.
+You can fetch the interpreter code by cloning the Git repository.

 On a Linux machine, building PicoProlog should be straightforward; a Makefile is provided.
 Running